cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## Aggregation {#sec-vdaf-aggregate}

-VDAF Aggregation is identical to DAF Aggregation (cf. {{sec-daf-aggregate}}):
+VDAF aggregation is identical to DAF aggregation ({{sec-daf-aggregate}}):

-* `vdaf.aggregate(agg_param: AggParam, out_shares: list[OutShare]) -> AggShare`
+* `vdaf.agg_init(agg_param: AggParam) -> AggShare` returns an empty aggregate
-  is the deterministic aggregation algorithm.
-It is run by each Aggregator over the output shares it has computed for a batch of measurements.
+  share.
+It is called to initialize aggregation of a batch of measurements.

+* `vdaf.agg_update(agg_param: AggParam, agg_share: AggShare, out_share:
+  OutShare) -> AggShare` accumulates an output share into an aggregate share and returns the updated aggregate share.

+* `vdaf.merge(agg_param: AggParam, agg_shares: list[AggShare]) -> AggShare`
+  merges a sequence of aggregate shares into a single aggregate share.

 The data flow for this stage is illustrated in {{aggregate-flow}}.
-Here again, we have the aggregation algorithm in a "one-shot" form, where all shares for a batch are provided at the same time.
-VDAFs typically also support a "streaming" form, where shares are processed one at a time.
+Like DAFs, computation of the VDAF aggregate is not usually sensitive to the order in which output shares are aggregated.
+See {{agg-order}}.

 ## Unsharding {#sec-vdaf-unshard}